BlueByteSystemsInc/PDMShell/src/GET.md

 -`version`:  (Optional) The version of the file to retrieve

--`directory`: Folder where to deposit the file.
+-`directory`: (Optional) Folder where to deposit the file.
 Can be outside vault.
 Do not end with \\.
+If not specified, file is cached in its folder.

 -`getoptions`: (Optional).
 Allows you to cache references as well: